Arizard/less-coffee-hugo/content/posts/aws-bedrock-hackathon-2024/index.md

 Unfortunately we didn't earn an award (robbed!), but overall it was the most fun I've had on the job all year.
 It was great to collaborate outside my usual team, with fresh faces and new perspectives.

-Despite no awards, I still believe we validated the feasibility of this idea.
-It is indeed possible to auto-generate careers pages based on a company website, but more importantly, it can be done in a user-friendly way.

-As for whether the project is viable as a lead generation tool?
-Not sure.
-Maybe next year we'll get an opportunity to take it to production!
+Although we didn't take home any awards, the project was still a success in validating the feasibility of auto-generating careers pages.
+We've learned valuable lessons by solving this problem, and are excited to explore its potential in future iterations.

 {{< figure src="submit-form.png" caption="From this page, the prospect submits their website URL.">}}
 {{< figure src="result-page.png" caption="After a short wait, we show them the personalised careers page.">}}